vuestorefront/vue-storefront/packages/core/docs/guide/composables.md

 ### How to customize graphql queries?

-If the integration you are currently using has GraphQL API, you may need to change the default query that is being sent to fetch the data.
-That's quite a common case so Vue Storefront also provides that ability.
+If your integration uses GraphQL API, you may need to change the default query that is being sent to fetch the data.
+That's quite a common case and Vue Storefront also provides the mechanism for this.

 Since the comminication with an API goes over the our middleware, all of the queries also are defined there.